Agricultural Bank of China: History

+Incidents

+In April 2007, ABC was the victim of the largest bank theft in Chinese history.
+This occurred when two vault managers at a branch in Handan, Hebei embezzled almost 51 million yuan (US$7.5 million).

 2010 initial public offering

 ABC was the last of the "big four" banks in China to go public.
 In 2010, A shares and H shares of Agricultural Bank of China were listed on the Shanghai Stock Exchange and the Hong Kong Stock Exchange respectively.
 Each share was set to cost between 2.7RMB and 3.3RMB per share.
 H shares were set to cost between HK$2.88 and HK$3.48 per share.
-The final share price for the IPO launch was issued on July 7, 2010.
+The final share price for the IPO launch was issued on 7 July 2010.
 On completion in August 2010 it became the world's biggest initial public offering (IPO) surpassing the one set by Industrial and Commercial Bank of China in 2006 of US$21.9 billion.
 This record has since been beaten by another Chinese company, Alibaba, in 2014.

-ABC raised US$19.21 billion in an IPO in Hong Kong and Shanghai on July 6, 2010, before overallotment options were exercised.
-On August 13, 2010, ABC officially completed the world's largest initial public offering, raising a total of $22.1 billion after both Shanghai and Hong Kong's over-allotments were fully exercised.
+ABC raised US$19.21 billion in an IPO in Hong Kong and Shanghai on 6 July 2010, before overallotment options were exercised.
+On 13 August 2010, ABC officially completed the world's largest initial public offering, raising a total of $22.1 billion after both Shanghai and Hong Kong's over-allotments were fully exercised.
 The IPO was once thought to be able to raise US$30 billion, but weaker market sentiment dampened the value.
 Despite a 15-month low for the Chinese benchmark index, the IPO was said to have gone smoothly.

 CICC, Goldman Sachs, and Morgan Stanley led the Hong Kong offering, with JPMorgan, Macquarie, Deutsche Bank and ABC's own securities unit also involved.
 CICC, CITIC Securities, Galaxy and Guotai Junan Securities handled the Shanghai portion.
 ABC sold about 40% of the Shanghai offering to 27 strategic investors, including China Life Insurance and China State Construction.
 They were subject to lock-up periods of 12–18 months.
 Eleven cornerstone investors were selected for its Hong Kong share offering, including Qatar Investment Authority and Kuwait Investment Authority, taking a combined $5.45 billion worth of shares.

+On 1 August 2024, Saudi Arabia's Public Investment Fund (PIF) announced MOUs worth $50 billion with six Chinese financial institutions, including the Agricultural Bank of China and Bank of China.